 The consolidated financial statements include the financial statements made up to the end of the reporting year of the company and all of its directly and indirectly controlled subsidiaries.
-Consolidated financial statements are the financial statements of the group presented as those of a single economic entity.
-The consolidated financial statements are prepared using uniform accounting policies for like transactions and other events in similar circumstances.
+The consolidated financial statements are the financial statements of the group presented as those of a single economic entity and are prepared using uniform accounting policies for like transactions and other events in similar circumstances.
 All significant intragroup balances and transactions, including profit or loss and other comprehensive income items and dividends are eliminated on consolidation.
 The results of any subsidiary acquired or disposed of during the reporting year are accounted for from the respective dates of acquisition or up to the date of disposal which is the date on which effective control is obtained of the acquired business until that control ceases.

-Changes in the group's ownership interest in a subsidiary that do not result in the loss of control are accounted for within equity.
+Changes in the group's ownership interest in a subsidiary that do not result in the loss of control are accounted for within equity as transactions with owners in their capacity as owners.
+The carrying amounts of the group's and non-controlling interests are adjusted to reflect the changes in their relative interests in the subsidiary.
 When the group loses control of a subsidiary it derecognises the assets and liabilities and related equity components of the former subsidiary.
 Any gain or loss is recognised in profit or loss.
 Any investment retained in the former subsidiary is measured at its fair value at the date when control is lost and is subsequently accounted as available-for-sale financial assets in accordance with FRS 39.

-The company's financial statements have been prepared on the same basis, and as permitted by the Companies Act, Chapter 50, no statement of comprehensive income is presented for the company.
+The company's financial statements have been prepared on the same basis, and as permitted by the Companies Act, Chapter 50, no statement of profit or loss and other comprehensive income is presented for the company.